 Testing a tick by PCR is more reliable that other methods.
 If the tick tests positive it does not necessarily mean you have acquired the disease, but it may heighten your vigilance if you are taking the wait and watch approach.
-If you or your doctor want to send the tick for free testing in Maine, to the Maine Lyme Research Lab in Portland, the type of tick and the state of engorgement will be identified.
-It will not be tested for disease.
-Therefore, at this time we recommend sending to MMCRI for counting purposes only, those ticks which are not attached to a person, or in which the demonstration of infection will not influence the choice of treatment.
-There are labs around the country that will test the tick for a fee and IGenex www.igenex.com in California is one, but there are several others you can find by doing a Google search.
+If you or your doctor want to send the tick for free testing in Maine, to the University of Maine Cooperative Extension Lab in Orono, the type of tick and the state of engorgement will be identified, and for a nominal fee the lab will test for diseases.
+This is a new service, and we are grateful that it is finally available in Maine.
+There are other labs around the country that will test the tick for a fee and IGenex in California is one and UMass Amherst is another.
+Free tick testing is available at Bay Area Lyme Foundation.

 Can I watch and wait?

 Watch and wait to evaluate for symptoms has been a realistic option in the past, but If you and your doctor do choose to watch and wait, you must be attentive not only to the development of a rash, but also to the subtle and variable symptoms that can occur and be ready to treat aggressively if they do.